 The Fully Open Source version of the LKB

 A new, fully open source version of the LKB ('LKB-FOS' for short) is currently under development.
-This is based on the version of the LKB that has been developed over the past several years in Franz Allegro CL, but with the major difference that it is not dependent on any proprietary compilers, runtime environments or code libraries.
-At present, the code is very fluid, so the changes to the source code required for this version have not yet been committed to the main DELPH-IN code repository.
-Until that happens, pre-built binaries for macOS and Linux can be downloaded from lkb_fos.tgz.
+This is based on the 'classic' version of the LKB that has been developed over the past several years in Franz Allegro CL, but with the major difference that it is not dependent on any proprietary compilers, runtime environments or code libraries.
+The source code is in the DELPH-IN public repository http://svn.delph-in.net/lkb/branches/fos/.
+For convenience, precompiled binaries for macOS and Linux can be downloaded from lkb_fos.tgz [65.6 MB].
+A Windows binary will be available by early summer 2019.

 LKB-FOS has been developed using the tools and libraries SBCL, McCLIM and SLIME (replacing Franz Allegro CL, CLIM and ELI).
 See the following sections for installation and usage instructions.